solaroptic/radical-middle/README.md

 ## React/Node/MySQL/Azure Cloud

-This project was intended to practice MySQL fluency by modifying a Llama Dev project blog.
-I upgraded the MySQL code and I decided to make it function in the real-world by learning to work with the Microsoft Azure cloud.
+This project was intended to practice MySQL fluency by creating a simple blog.
+I upgraded the MySQL code I saw in an old tutorial and I decided to make it function in the real-world by learning to work with the Microsoft Azure cloud.

 Additionally, I learned:

-- some alternate page routing (Router-6) methods from Llama dev on his MySQL project
+- some alternate page routing (Router-6) methods

-- MySQL2 - Llama dev used the older MySQL import, but I wanted to use the more current MySQ2 which has different syntax; some docs digging got the results I was after
+- MySQL2 - an old tutorial used the older MySQL import, but I wanted to use the more current MySQ2 which has different syntax; some docs digging got the results I was after

-- React-Quill - A simple, but functional wordprocessor I easily dropped in
+- React-Quill - a simple, but functional wordprocessor I easily dropped in

 - I experimented with single-page-CSS for less files; labeled and organized properly, it was surprisingly easy to target/find all classes; note it's not a huge project